dicebear/dicebear/apps/docs/pages/guides/how-dicebear-tags-variants/index.md

 ## Mood

 The `mood` category covers the parts of the face that carry expression: the mouth, eyes, eyebrows, and any combined expression component.
-A variant gets at most one mood.
+It has two values, and a variant gets at most one.

-- `happy` for smiling, grinning, laughing, or otherwise cheerful expressions.
-- `neutral` for a flat or relaxed face with no clear emotion.
-- `sad` for downturned, frowning, or crying expressions.
-- `angry` for furrowed, scowling, or aggressive expressions.
-- `surprised` for wide-open shapes, raised brows, an "o" mouth.
-- `playful` for a wink, a tongue out, a kiss, or a cheeky, mischievous look.
-This is the one to use when the expression is teasing rather than plainly cheerful.
-- `confused` for a puzzled, skeptical, or uncertain look.
-- `scared` for a fearful, nervous, or worried look.
+- `negative` for a clearly unfriendly or distressed expression: angry, sad, or scared.
+- `positive` for everything else, including happy, neutral, surprised, playful, and confused faces.

+Only a clear negative is tagged `negative`.
+Anything friendly, neutral, or ambiguous is `positive`, so filtering on `mood:positive` always leaves a usable variant and never empties a component.
+The usual reason to filter mood is to keep avatars friendly, and `mood:positive` does that.

+Mood is deliberately coarse.
+A finer list of feelings would not survive filtering, because a specific feeling like "sad" often has no matching variant for every part of a face, so that part would drop out and the avatar would render incomplete.
+Two values keep every filtered face complete.

-When a face reads as expressionless or you cannot tell, it gets `neutral`.
-When it carries no expression at all, such as a face mask or a purely graphic shape, it is left without a mood.
+A part with no expression at all, such as a face mask or a purely graphic shape, is left without a mood.

 ## Hair length